23 Ways To Counter Writer’s Block

 16. Go visual

-Make a picture or video blog post of a topic in your niche.
-6 photos or slides are enough to make a photo post.
-Be creative and summarize your posts in the 6 photos or slides.
-Alternatively, post links to a series of videos that will provoke your readers in the particular topic you are addressing.
+Make a picture or video blog post about a topic in your niche.
+Six photos or slides are enough to create a photo post.
+Be creative and summarize your post in the six photos or slides.
+Alternatively, post links to a series of videos that will engage your readers on the particular topic you are addressing.

 17. Previously on post-X

 Write a sequel to one of your past blog posts.
-If you have a lengthy post, don’t give it out all at one serving.
-Spare some for next time.
-Just make sure the first post has the gusto to keep your readers yearning for the next installment.
+If you have a lengthy post, don’t give it all out at once.
+Save some for next time.
+Just make sure the first post has enough gusto to keep your readers yearning for the next installment.

 18. Check your scribble pad for past topics